 Why get dental implants in Los Algodones?

 In the search for more affordable dental care, more and more people are heading overseas.
-But what makes Los Algodones, Mexico dentists so popular with Americans?
+Los Algodones, Mexico is near the US, and the price of dental work is nearly half that of UK prices.

 One of the reasons why this particular town attracts so many dental patients is its location.
 Since it's located right on the border, you can park in the US, walk across, and be in your dentist's chair within an hour or so.